Do Dogs Speak Different Languages?

 As for human interactions, when you consistently associate the words you use with the behaviors you desire from your pooch, you are teaching your dog a “language.”
 Your dog may pick up terms that you were not specifically training him to know, but if you use such words in combination with positive experiences, he may pick them up anyhow.
 For instance, when dogs hear the phrase “meal” or “food,” many dogs will immediately start rushing toward their owners.

 Dogs are unable to speak in the way that we humans do, but they still communicate with their body language as well as the sounds they make.
 Have you ever thought that your dog was staring at you and attempting to comprehend what you were saying when you were having a conversation with him?
 It’s likely that you saw some warning signals that your pup was perplexed.
 It’s possible that when he or she looks at you, your dog’s nose and forehead will wrinkle.
-You may even observe a dog tilt their head as if to question, “What did you actually say?”
+You may even observe a dog tilt their head as if to question, “What did you say?”

 Your dog’s eyes may become more alert and brilliant when they are happy to see you.
 These are not just huge eyes; rather, they are eyes that are smiling and receptive to you.
 Many pet parents know that look of love when their pup is happy that they’ve returned home or are simply wanting some love and attention.

 The fact that your dog’s ears are perked up is another indication that he or she is paying attention.
 Keep an eye on the direction in which your dog wags its tail, too.
 If you notice that your furry pal is wagging their tail or rear end to the right, this indicates that your pet is feeling happy.
-Some dogs get so excited that there’s simply no way to determine which way they’re wagging since their whole entire body starts wiggling in excitement.
+Some dogs get so excited that there’s simply no way to determine which way they’re wagging since their whole body starts wiggling in excitement.

 Different emotions may be communicated through a dog’s barking as well.
 When a dog gets restless, it can frequently start barking for no apparent reason.
 Dogs will bark at you either to grab your attention so that you can let them in or out of the home, to let you know they’re feeling stressed, or to warn you that there is a potential threat.
 When they sense that someone is approaching their area, dogs will bark to warn off an intruder.

 Play barks are pretty friendly and rapid.
 A certain noise—such as a scream or similar high-pitched sound—might be the impetus for your canine companion to start howling and singing along with it.
-If you hear your dog whimpering, you should pay close attention to what may be wrong since this could indicate that your four-legged friend is in pain or in trouble somehow.
+If you hear your dog whimpering, you should pay close attention to what may be wrong since this could indicate that your four-legged friend is in pain or trouble somehow.

 Can dogs understand language?

-For a long time, it was believed that dogs were just able to acquire commanding human words and did not actually comprehend what their owners were saying.
+For a long time, it was believed that dogs were just able to acquire commanding human words and did not comprehend what their owners were saying.
 It was thought that they were merely reacting to the tone of the words that were being said to them.
 These presumptions are being called into question by a recent study.

 In a study conducted at Eotvos Loránd University in Budapest, Hungary, and published in the journal NeuroImage, the researchers were able to illustrate how a dog’s brain absorbs language.
 Eighteen dogs were selected and trained to remain in a scanning machine that analyzed the brain’s activity while the animal was awake.
 The canines were subjected to words in multiple languages, including hearing the primary known language of their human families used as well as unexpected phrases spoken in either a friendly or neutral tone in another language.

-Based on the results of this study, dogs did not seem to have a preference for proper language nor words and speech that would otherwise be incomprehensible to humans.
+Based on the results of this study, dogs did not seem to have a preference for proper language or words and speech that would otherwise be incomprehensible to humans.
 Simply put, we humans are wired to recognize speech patterns, but dogs are relatively unphased unless the speech sounds indicate something they recognize or if the words are delivered in a positive intonation that would indicate positive rewards for them.

 Teaching your dog to understand multiple human languages